paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 105

-**Texto original:**
-A company is preparing to deploy a new serverless workload.
-A solutions architect must use the principle of least privilege to configure permissions that will be used to run an AWS Lambda function.
-An Amazon EventBridge (Amazon CloudWatch Events) rule will invoke the function.
-Which solution meets these requirements?

-**Tradução:**
 Uma empresa está se preparando para implantar uma nova carga de trabalho serverless.
 Um arquiteto de soluções deve usar o princípio do menor privilégio para configurar permissões que serão usadas para executar uma função AWS Lambda.
 Uma regra do Amazon EventBridge (Amazon CloudWatch Events) invocará a função.
 Qual solução atende a esses requisitos?